noclocks/NoClocksVault/04-RESOURCES/Lists/Checklists/Checklist - Website Pre-Launch.md

 - [ ]  Implement structured data if applicable
 - [ ]  Review and optimize on-page SEO elements like headings and alt tags

+### Security and Compliance

+#### Security Measures

+- [ ]  Set up an SSL certificate for HTTPS
+- [ ]  Implement strong security protocols for admin access
+- [ ]  Monitor for suspicious activities
+- [ ]  Regularly update security plugins and patches
+- [ ]  Establish a backup and recovery plan

+#### Legal Compliance

+- [ ]  Ensure compliance with privacy laws (e.g., GDPR, CCPA)
+- [ ]  Create accessible privacy policies and terms of service
+- [ ]  Obtain necessary permissions for cookies and user data
+- [ ]  Verify compliance with industry-specific regulations if applicable
+- [ ]  Confirm proper licensing and attribution for third-party content

 ## Conclusion